CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

-  matchUpId, // required if modifying tieFormat for a matchUp eventId, // required if modifying tieFormat for a event drawId, // required if modifying tieFormat for a drawDefinition or a structure });
+  matchUpId, // required if modifying tieFormat for a matchUp eventId, // required if modifying tieFormat for a event drawId, // required if modifying tieFormat for a drawDefinition or a structure

+  // value assignment, only one is allowed to have a value collectionValueProfile, // optional collectionValue, // optional matchUpValue, // optional scoreValue, // optional setValue, // optional
+});
 ```